 Step 4: Execute the Transport

-Cranes are loaded onto flatbeds or specialized trailers, with all components securely fastened to prevent damage.
-Drivers and crews must follow safety regulations throughout the trip.
+Cranes will be loaded onto the flat beds or specialized trailers with all components securely fastened to prevent damage.
+Ensure safety procedures are followed while traveling to the final location.

 Step 5: Reassembly or Final Removal